fredericjacquet2/Finance-transfo-course/slides/2_Leveraging the Business Partner Finance.md

 ----

-In this chapter :
+In this chapter, we are going beyond digitalising existing processes :
-- Business Partner Finance leveraged with BI & RPM solutions
+- Leveraging "Business Partner Finance" with BI & RPM solutions
 - Towards predictive performance management with Machine learning over Big Data & Analytics

 ----

 ##### Business Partner Finance : from cost control towards performance management in predictive mode

-- A function closer to the business
+- A function closer to the business (mindset or competence?)
 - A function closer to technology (IT/ BI)
 - A function Master of the Data
 - Predictive rather than reactive

-##### The Business Partner finance : mindset over competence

 ----